kgdunn/pid-book/univariate-review/univariate-review.rst

 =========================================

 .. index:: histograms, frequency distribution

+The :ref:`previous section <univariate-about-variability>` has hopefully convinced you that variation in a process is inevitable.
+This section aims to show how we can visualize and quantify variability.

 A histogram is a summary of the variation in a measured variable.
 It shows the *number* of samples that occur in a *category*: this is called a **frequency distribution**.
 For example: number of children born, categorized against their gender: male or female.